ramesh01987/Phishing_emails_Analysis/README.md

 In the Dataset Exploration section, I utilized Pandas to perform initial analysis tasks.
 This included using the head() function to examine basic dataset characteristics and assessing the distribution between two labels: 0 (Non-Phishing) and 1 (Phishing).

-## Text preprocessing

-Text preprocessing standardizes data and improves email analysis by converting text to lowercase for case insensitivity, removing punctuation to focus on content, and eliminating stop words to reduce noise.
-Modules used include NLTK, stopwords, and strings

-## Top 10 Frequent Words

-Using Python modules and techniques, we identify the top 10 most frequent words in phishing and non-phishing emails to uncover distinctive vocabulary.

 ## Chi-square Test

-We use a contingency table and perform a Chi-square test to investigate associations between specific words in email texts and their classification as phishing or non-phishing.
+I used a contingency table and Chi-square test to investigate associations between specific words in email texts and their classification as phishing or non-phishing.
 This helps determine statistically significant relationships.

 ## Point Biserial Correlation